The Analytical Engine:

 “You took initiative on problems I didn’t even know we had.
 I appreciate how you push back and guide me towards better ways to think about the business.”

-I was brought in to answer basic business questions for a four-person health tech startup.
+I was brought in to answer basic business questions for a four-person health tech startup that had no formal analytics function and relied entirely on their single engineer to pull metrics through ad hoc queries.

-My role was to build a scalable, self-serve analytics infrastructure that freed leadership and operational teams to make data-informed decisions in real time rather than spend precious engineering time on ad hoc queries.
+My role was to build a scalable, self-serve analytics infrastructure that freed leadership and operational teams to make data-informed decisions in real time.

 The Problem

-When I started working with the startup in 2021, there was no formal analytics function.
-The CEO relied entirely on the company's single engineer to pull metrics—whether for weekly standups, monthly all-hands, or strategic decision-making.
-These requests were technically accurate but often misaligned with business definitions or applied inconsistent filtering criteria, making instance-over-instance comparisons unreliable.
-There was no documented standard definitions for the metrics of interest, and no transparency into how numbers were calculated.
+When I started working with the startup in 2021, the CEO depended entirely on the company's single engineer to pull metrics for weekly standups, monthly all-hands, and strategic decision-making.
+These requests were technically accurate but often misaligned with business definitions or applied inconsistent filtering criteria, making comparisons unreliable over time.
+There were no documented standard definitions for key metrics and no transparency into how numbers were calculated.
 The process was slow, non-repeatable, and created a bottleneck: the engineer couldn't focus on product development, and leadership couldn't move quickly on decisions.
 The Community team had no visibility into user behavior without going through this same request process.
-As the company grew from four employees to a seed-stage team of six employees, four contractors, and three interns, this ad hoc approach became unsustainable.
+As the company grew from four employees to a seed-stage team of six employees, four contractors, and three interns, this ad hoc approach became completely unsustainable.

 The Solution